-Some of the stall holders were a little reluctant to have their products photographed.
-Some even joked that I might use the images to replicate their creativity.
+Some of the stall holders were a little hesitant to have their products photographed.
+Some even wondered if I might use the images to replicate their creativity.
 Absolutely no danger there.
-That’s why people like me, without a creative bone to speak of, shop at markets.
-It’s great to meet people who are really passionate about their products, creating something special that hasn’t been imitated.
+That’s why people like me (without a creative bone to speak of) shop at markets.
+It’s great to meet people who are really passionate about their products, creating something special without imitating others.

-There’s no doubting that all the stall holders at the Barn Market are very talented and hard-working.
+There’s no doubting all the stall holders at Barn Market are very talented and hard-working.
 Many of them have a full schedule of market appearances.
 They join projects to promote the Tasmanian makers community.
-And then in their spare time, in-between family commitments, they return to their workshops to re-stock.
+And then in their spare time, between family commitments, they return to their workshops to re-stock.

 Hats off to them.
-We’ll be doing what we do best: promoting this clever local industry.
+We’ll be doing what we do best: sharing this clever local industry.
 We’ll publish a series of articles over the next few months giving an in-depth look at some of these bright operators and their products.
-After all, a market experience is often one of the highlights on a Tasmanian travel itinerary.
+After all, a market experience is often one of the highlights on a Tasmanian holiday itinerary.

 Barn Market Stall Holders

-The next Barn Market will be held at Rosny Farm next door to Eastlands on Saturday 26 November 10:00-3:00.
+The next Barn Market will be held at Rosny Farm next door to Eastlands on Saturday 26 November from 10:00am to 3:00pm.
 Helen reckons it will be the best yet, with everyone unleashing all their Christmas gear.
 More food, more music and more fun things to do spread over the entire historic Rosny Farm site.
 See you there!